“If you have two frogs, eat the ugliest one first.” -a Brian Tracy quote on time management (He’s telling you to do the hardest task first always).

 Even if you don’t think you read a lot, most people do: they have to check email, respond, or write things.
 By learning how to do something faster that you already do naturally, you are saving a lot of time over your life time.

 There are plenty of free Speed Reading courses and videos online as well as paid courses.
-I have written articles and done videos on speed reading myself which you can search up.
+My lessons on speed reading can drastically help you increase your speed while maintaining retention of information by 250%.
 They are worth the price of a premium paid course.

 Warren Buffett mentioned in a speech he did with Bill Gates that he probably wasted years of his life reading slow.